 Rotations

-The Sparrow/MSU General Surgery Residency is 5 year program.
+The University of Michigan Health-Sparrow General Surgery Residency is a 5 year program.
 The program primarily takes place in Lansing and, also, in Flint.
-Our 4 week transplant rotation occurs in the resident's PGY 4 year at the University of Nebraska Medical Center, Omaha, NE, a leading transplant center.
+Our 4 week transplant rotation occurs in the resident's PGY 4 year at the University of Nebraska Medical Center, Omaha, NE, a leading transplant center, and our 4 week PGY 4 surgical oncology rotation takes place at Corewell West in Grand Rapids.

 PGY 1